pve84/cinqconnect/README.md

       \ \ \  | |____ _| |_| |\  | |__| |  | |___| |__| | |\  | |\  | |___| |____   | |     / / /
        \_\_\  \_____|_____|_| \_|\___\_\   \_____\____/|_| \_|_| \_|______\_____|  |_|    /_/_/
 # Containerization
 Welcome to the first edition of CINQ Connect!
-During this course you will learn the basics of building images, running containers and a bit of troubleshooting.
+During this course you will learn the basics of building images and a bit of troubleshooting.

 ## Prerequisites
 - [Visual Studio Code](https://code.visualstudio.com/download)